Meet the dietitian

 Warmest greetings!

 Thank you for allowing me to share a bit about myself professionally and personally.
 I have served as a registered dietitian for 12 years, exploring the field of nutrition and dietetics throughout the Northwest.
-For the past four years, it has been a joy to work with patients at Heritage Health in Kellogg.
+For the past four years, it has been a joy to work with patients at Heritage Health in Kellogg, Idaho.
 In 2025, it was time to throw the net wider and open Silver Valley Dietetic Care to broaden the group of patients I am able to see in our community.

 What Is Nutrition and Dietetics?